Advocacy: Maryland

 A blueprint for the Department’s new vision to change the trajectory of aging for fiscal years 2022-2025.
 Medicare Rights: Policy Work

-Pursues legislative and administrative solutions to protect, strengthen, and improve the Medicare program for current beneficiaries and generations to come. |
+Pursues legislative and administrative solutions to protect, strengthen, and improve the Medicare program for current beneficiaries and generations to come.
+National HIV/AIDS Strategy 2024 Progress Report

 A roadmap to accelerate efforts to end the HIV epidemic in the United States by 2030.
-Published by the White House’s Office of National AIDS Policy.
-National Minority AIDS Council
+Published by the White House’s Office of National AIDS Policy. |

 Leading with race to urgently fight for health equity and racial justice to end the HIV epidemic in America.
 Older Americans Act Program Regulations